LLNL/havoqgt/TUTORIALS.md

 Please don't forget to specify -d option

-# Reading our wikipedia graph (will be open soruced soon)
+# Reading our wikipedia graph (will be open source soon)
 Please apply a patch file under the root directory, i.e., havoqgt, to read our wikipedia graph.
 ## apply patch
 ```